Admiral Digby Museum

 - Rendez-vous de la Baie – On the campus of Nova Scotia’s only totally French-speaking university, Université Sainte-Anne, Rendez-vous de la Baie is a cultural centre and a tourism destination that introduces visitors to the rich culture and heritage of the Acadians of Clare.
 The Acadian Interpretive Centre, a state-of-the-art museum featuring bilingual display panels, rich artifacts and interactive multimedia exhibitions allows visitors to experience the fascinating history and culture of the Acadians of Clare/Baie Sainte-Marie. (http://rendezvousdelabaie.ca/?lang=en)

 - Acadian Shore Poker Run – The best way to immerse yourself in the culture, history and heritage of Nova Scotia’s Acadians is to take part in the Acadian Shore Poker Run!
-Head into the Welcome Centre for your first card and to pick up your map.
+Head into the Welcome Centre to pick up your scorecard and map.

 - Musique de la Baie - Yarmouth & Acadian Shores is renowned for its vibrant and unique music.
 Many famous Canadian musicians come from this area, and musical expression is seen as a cornerstone of local culture.
 Maritimers are known for fiddles romancing us with soft melodies and then exploding into jigs and reels that shake up the desire to dance, sing, or pick up an instrument and join in the fun.
 In fact, Acadians have their own special word for this--a good party with lots of music is referred to as a "tyme."